 Lisa has previous experience teaching at the Toddler, Primary, Elementary, and Middle School levels.
-She holds a BA/BS in Elementary Education and English from The College of New Jersey (TCNJ) and is currently working towards completing her Elementary credential at Princeton Center for Teacher Education (PCTE), NJ.
+She holds a BA/BS in Elementary Education and English from The College of New Jersey (TCNJ) and received her Elementary credential from Princeton Center for Teacher Education (PCTE), NJ.

 Norah is a singer and a mom of three boys.
 Music has always been a passion of hers and she grew up playing piano and violin and sings with Princeton Pro Musica in their masterworks chorus and chamber chorus.
 Norah loves traveling and going for walks with her family and she also enjoys taking tap dancing classes.